-- 12.3 The general manager or, in the absence of the general manager, an employee of the council designated by the general manager, is responsible for reporting to the council the proceedings of the committee of the whole.
-It is not necessary to report the proceedings in full, but any recommendations of the committee must be reported. - The council must ensure that a report of the proceedings (including any recommendations of the committee) is recorded in the council's minutes.
+12.3 The general manager or, in the absence of the general manager, an employee of the council designated by the general manager, is responsible for reporting to the council the proceedings of the committee of the whole.
+It is not necessary to report the proceedings in full, but any recommendations of the committee must be reported.

+12.4The council must ensure that a report of the proceedings (including any Model Code of Meeting Practice for Local Councils in NSW18 recommendations of the committee) is recorded in the council's minutes.
 However, the council is not taken to have adopted the report until a motion for adoption has been made and passed.